 Don’t let your history ruin your future.
 Contact the experienced legal team at Suhre & Associates, LLC for help getting your criminal record expunged.
 When you call, we’ll review your case and determine if you are eligible for expungement.
 Thanks to a new Kentucky law, more people than ever before can get their records expunged.
-Call our Louisville law firm to schedule a free consultation and learn more.
+Contact our Louisville law firm at (502) 371-7000 to schedule a free consultation and learn more.

 What is Expungement?

 Expungement means erasing certain information from your criminal record.
 This can include records of arrest, criminal charges, pleas, and convictions.
 After your record is expunged, the details about your criminal history are no longer contained in government-controlled databases.
 When someone runs a background check – perhaps because you’re applying for a job or trying to land a new apartment – they won’t find any details of your criminal past.

 However, it is important to realize that expungement only affects official records.
 There might still be mugshot photos, newspaper articles, or other indicators of your criminal history on the internet.
 Should an employer decide to perform a search on their own, they may find evidence of your run-in with the law.
 You can privately contact websites on your own and ask them to remove these records.

 Having a criminal record can affect your life in many ways.
 This is true even if charges were never filed or you were exonerated.
 Details of your prosecution will be on your record for others to see.
 With a criminal record, you may find that life becomes more difficult.